Code-Institute-Submissions/cigarist/TESTING.md

 There is also a login link at the bottom of the register page.
 This can be used if a registered user lands accidentally on the register page and gives the user a chance to get to the login page.

+#### 404.html
+A custom 404 error page is created for when users try to go to a page that doesn't exist.
+The page offers the user information that tells them the page does not exist and also a link at the buttom to return to the homepage.
+The link worls well and when clicked takes the user back to the all posts page.

 #### Social Media Icons
 The three social media icons were tested by clicking on each icon.
 When pressed a new page is opened up and takes the user to the intended social media platform.